 Guidelines for PhD representatives

-The PhD representatives serve as a connection between PhDnet officers, organs, and workgroups and the PhD candidates of their institute, who oftentimes feel not affiliated to the PhDnet or not entitled to contact the PhDnet (both of which is not true of course).
-The major tasks of a PhD representative are to offer opportunities to optimize the working environment for PhD candidates and to improve information flow and exchange between PhD candidates and the PhDnet.
+The PhD representatives serve as a connection between PhDnet officers, organs, and workgroups and the doctoral researchers of their institute, who oftentimes feel not affiliated to the PhDnet or not entitled to contact the PhDnet (both of which is not true of course).
+The major tasks of a PhD representative are to offer opportunities to optimize the working environment for doctoral researchers and to improve information flow and exchange between doctoral researchers and the PhDnet.